larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 respond to issues within a few hours.

-Team diversity is also important to ensure any participant observing problematic behavior can identify a moderator they feel comfortable contacting.
+Team diversity is also important to ensure any participant observing disruptive behavior can identify a moderator they feel comfortable contacting.

 ## Training